ymzEmre/codecom/README.md

 When developing a software, usually, attention is not paid to the milisecond-level execution time of the code.
 However, in some cases;

-- When the application will run on a device with limited resources,
+- When the application will run on a device with limited resources.
-- When evaluating and improving the performance of the code,
+- When evaluating and improving the performance of the code.
-- When processing big data, deciding on the optimal solution method,
+- When processing big data, deciding on the optimal solution method.
-- When comparing the performance of different codes,
+- When comparing the performance of different codes.
 - When seeking to enhance the user experience by reducing the waiting time of the user.

 In such cases, it is necessary to measure the execution time of the code and to compare the results.